mitsuaki0321/fake-tools/scripts/faketools/docs/position_import_export_en.md

 ### Rbf

-Obtain the position information of the transform node from a point cloud and reproduce it in the vertex coordinates of the mesh.
+Obtain the position information of the transform node from the surrounding vertex positions and reproduce it on a mesh with the same topology.
 When reproducing, you need to select a mesh with the same topology.

 This method is effective when the transform node is inside the mesh.